TechHog8984/TA-Admin/DOCS.md

 # Documentation

 ### The loadstring returns a library.
-This library I will be referring to as TALib.
+I will be referring to this library as TALib.
 ## TALib:
 ### `CreateCommand`:
 ```lua